Persuade Nirbhaya’s killers to donate organs: Court rejects plea

 As Nirbhaya’s killers get closer to gallows, a look at death sentences in India

-The 23-year-old paramedic student, referred to as Nirbhaya, was gang raped and brutally assaulted on the intervening night of December 16-17, 2012 inside a moving bus in south Delhi by six persons before being thrown out on the road.
+The 23-year-old paramedic student, referred to as Nirbhaya, was gang-raped and brutally assaulted on the intervening night of December 16-17, 2012 inside a moving bus in south Delhi by six persons before being thrown out on the road.

 One of the six accused in the case, Ram Singh, allegedly committed suicide in the Tihar Jail here.